 When looking for an embedded finance partner, it's important to ask the right questions, especially as it relates to security and minimizing fraud and money laundering.
 Removing risk from the decision, licensed and regulated embedded finance providers have done the legwork when it comes to regulatory and compliance requirements.
 This means large corporations can quickly and easily adopt these financial services without adding new employees or taking on additional risks.

-Adding financial products via Embedded Finance
+Adding financial products via embedded finance

 So, back to the original question: Why would Walmart, the world’s biggest omnichannel retailer, decide to offer financial services directly to their customers?
 First, embedded finance encourages customer loyalty by improving the user experience.
 Second, no matter how large or influential a company is, embedded finance provides the opportunity to reach an even broader market.
 Third, embedded finance allows companies to gather customer spending data critical to their business strategy.
 Lastly, by adopting an embedded finance platform, business can grow their revenue – and actually drive new revenue.
 Let’s take a closer look at these elements.